 [Section 51P inserted by No. 36 of 2006 s.
 25.]

 51Q.
-Bargaining agents
+Bargaining agents, appointment of etc.

 (1) For the purposes of this Division, a person is a bargaining agent if —

-(a) that person has been appointed in writing by a negotiating party to be that party’s bargaining agent in relation to a proposed collective agreement;
+(a) that person has been appointed in writing by a negotiating party to be that party’s bargaining agent in relation to a proposed collective agreement; and